kevinkawchak/Generative-AI-Drug-Synthesis/Code/PennyLane/Time Cost Efficiency/README.md

 The following are modifications or improvements to original notebooks.
 Please refer to the authors' models for the published primary work.
+[Time Cost Efficiency PDF](https://www.chemicalqdevice.com/time-cost-efficiency-resnet-quantum-tl-tl-models)